dbaseqp/Quotient/README.md

 #### Credential Lists

 Cred lists need to be CSVs specified in the `./config/credlists` directory with a `.credlist` extension.
-The name of the file will be used as the name of the credlist.
+The name of the file can be specified, or will default to the filename of the credlist if unspecified.
 When password change requests (PCRs) get processed, credlists will only be mutated by changing the password column of an existing user in the defined list.
 This means submitting a PCR with a user that does not exist will ignore that specific entry.
 Below is an example.
 See the below configuration examples to specify credlists for checks.

 ```
 joe,s3cret